chinchalinchin/being-and-death/01_death.md

 A further counterargument may be made by the **Platonists**: If Death cannot be approached or felt, this does not signify a rupture in Being, a fundamental horror woven into the fabric of existence, for this is also the nature of concepts.
 Ephemeral ideas like honor and duty cannot be approached.
 You cannot probe the interiority of love.
 These things nonetheless exist, not concretely as in the case of physical matter, i.e. as objects, but abstractly, through the reflection of consciousness, i.e. as concepts.
 They become existent in our Being despite their lack of "_substance_", as it were, first as awareness through the objectification of the sense data and then as consciousness through the classification of the represented objects into concepts.

 This is the nature of conception, what Heidegger called `readiness-to-hand` and Schopenhauer the `principle of sufficient reason`: a concept exists in relation to the complex it is conceptualizing and its Being for us is exactly this relation abstracted into pure form.
 So we see a pencil poised over a sheet of paper and immediately apprehend the concept of writing in the relation that joins the tip of the pencil to surface of the paper.
 This is not the only interpretation of the relation between the two objects here, for conceptualization and the branching relations that form its basis are not a definite process but perpetually efferverscent.
-However, we will defer discussion of this poiunt until [later](#wittenstein), where it is not so out of place.
+However, we will defer discussion of this point until [later](#indetermination), where it is not so out of place.

 Instead, the reader's attention is drawn only to the fact in the preceding that a concept exists in a logical form where it refers to the representations of our Being and explains some aspect of the relation that defines the class of objects thus being enumerated.
 The thing which all instances have in common is the concept.